enricostara/cleric/README.md

 - **Intermediate Stage Inspection**: Allows viewing the output of different stages:
     - `--lex`: Print the token stream.
     - `--parse`: Print the generated Abstract Syntax Tree.
+    - `--tac`: Print the generated Three-Address Code.
     - `--codegen`: Print the generated assembly code to standard output.
 - **Arena Allocator**: Efficiently manages memory for AST nodes using a custom arena allocator, simplifying cleanup.
 - **Testable Core Logic**: The core compilation pipeline (lexing, parsing, codegen) is handled by the `compile` function, which is testable.
 - **Comprehensive Testing**: Includes both unit tests (for individual modules) and integration tests (verifying the core string-to-string compilation).
+- **Three-Address Code (TAC)**: Employs TAC as an intermediate representation, simplifying the translation from the high-level AST to low-level assembly, and paving the way for future optimizations.

 ## Usage